10, 9, 8, 7, 6… This cool Cub Scout activity has all the elements for a fun den meeting or pack meeting: kids, rockets and explosions!

-First, make sure everyone is well away from the launch site except for the boy whose rocket is about to launch.
+First, make sure everyone is well away from the launch site except for the Scout whose rocket is about to launch.
 Turn the rocket upside down and pour water into the container.

 Drop an Alka-Seltzer into the water and quickly put the lid on.
 Make sure the lid snaps completely into the container.
 Then RUN!
 Seriously, you should move quickly away from the launch site.

 My camera is a point and shoot, so even in sports mode, I wasn't able to get any shots of the rocket in the air.
 But you can see the trail made by the rocket.

 Too much water in this launch for very much height.

 A Few Tips: